Ngong Hills

 Entry Requirements

-Caution: Security on Ngong Hills is a major concern, with some incidents of criminals attacking small groups of visitors reported over the last few years.
-It would therefore be prudent to get armed escort from the KWS rangers.
+Caution: Security on Ngong Hills is a major concern, with some incidents of muggers attacking small groups of visitors reported over the years.
+You are therefore advised to get armed escort from KFS at the gate.

 Guide

-If you’d like to have a guided tour of the Ngong Hills, you can get in touch any of the following Guides:
+If you’d like to have a guided tour of the Ngong Hills, get in touch with either of the following:

 On the contrary you should be saying that “on an UNLUCKY day you are likely to encounter buffaloes on the fourth hill….as an encounter with a buffalo can potentially be the last encounter you will ever have!!!